jclxx/xero-helloworld-php/README.md

 This is a general encryption failure, which just means that the program didn't use the correct credentials to encrypt its request.
 It can be cause by any number of things, but basically it means the consumer secret in the program doesn't match that from the Xero app page.
 The most common reason is that they were not copied from Xero to the file; or copied incorrectly.

+Note that immediately after changing a public key certificate, it takes about 10 seconds for the key to be work and up to about 30 seconds for all of Xero's servers to know about it.
+You can find interspersed success and failures from one API call to the next, presumably because different internal servers are handling the requests, and they have not yet all been updated.

     XERO ERROR 401 (during REQUESTTOKEN): Failed to validate signature
     Problem: signature_invalid
       Failed to validate signature